 There are more devices connected to the internet than ever before.
-This is music to a hacker’s ears, as they make good use of machines like printers and cameras which were never designed to ward off sophisticated invasions.
+This is music to an attacker's ears, as they make good use of machines like printers and cameras which were never designed to ward off sophisticated invasions.
 It's led companies and individuals alike to rethink how safe their networks are.

-A vulnerability scanner will automatically parse through the APIs to identify which ones may be exposing the system to danger.
-A vulnerability database is the list of known vulnerabilities the scanner will use to spot potential problems; the more information the scanner has, the more accurate its performance.
+Generally speaking, a vulnerability scanner will scan and compare your environment against a vulnerability database, or a list of known vulnerabilities; the more information the scanner has, the more accurate its performance.
 Once a team has a report of the vulnerabilities, developers can use penetration testing as a means to see where the weaknesses are, so the problem can be fixed and future mistakes can be avoided.
 When employing frequent and consistent scanning, you'll start to see common threads between the vulnerabilities for a better understanding of the full system.
-Learn more about vulnerability management and scanning here.
+Learn more about vulnerability management and scanning.

-A threat refers to the hypothetical event wherein a hacker uses the vulnerability.
+A threat refers to the hypothetical event wherein an attacker uses the vulnerability.
 The threat itself will normally have an exploit involved, as it's a common way hackers will make their move.
-A hacker may make multiple exploits at the same time after assessing what will bring the most reward.
+A hacker may use multiple exploits at the same time after assessing what will bring the most reward.
 While nothing disastrous may have happened yet at this stage, it can give a security team or individual insight into whether or not an action plan needs to be made regarding specific security measures.